 Do not try to remove the larvae at home as not only is removal extremely painful to the cat, but it is easy for the larvae to break apart during extraction which can cause a severe allergic reaction and secondary infection.

 - Your veterinarian will clip the fur, administer a local anesthetic and sterilise the area.

 - The breathing hole is enlarged, and the larvae are carefully removed using forceps.
-Larvae may retreat making it difficult to grasp.
-Your veterinarian can apply a layer of petroleum jelly to the fistula for a period of time to block the air hole, which makes retrieval easier.
+Larvae may retreat, making it difficult to grasp.
+Your veterinarian can apply a layer of petroleum jelly to the fistula for a period to block the air hole, which makes retrieval easier.

 - Dead or damaged tissue will be debrided (removed).

 - The hole is then flushed with sterile saline and cleaned with antiseptic.